COVID-19 Resource Page

 SARS-CoV-2 enters human erythrocytes, but in a low percentage of cells (10.9%) compared to SARS-CoV-2 permissive cell lines.
 The presence of SARS-CoV-2 in blood culture did not affect the survival or growth rate of the malaria parasite.

-The intranasal infection of K18-hACE2 mice with SARS-CoV-2 led to viral positivity in various parts of the eye, including the retina and the anterior segment tissue, and elevated viral titers in the lungs and brain.
+Intranasal infection of mice with SARS-CoV-2 led to retinal inflammation and elevated viral titers in the lungs and brain

 SARS-CoV-2 preferentially infects intestinal cells via their apical side and causes damage to the intestinal epithelial barrier